edvinand/OmegaV_BLE_Course/README.md

 *Hint: You can use k_sleep() to wait a given amount of time, and there is a macro called K_MSEC() that takes an input of ms, and converts it to ticks.*

 Now, let us look for a function that can enable the buttons in the dk_and_leds_init.h file.
 Remember to check the return value of the button init function. </br>
-*Hint: As this function initializes our buttons, it has an input parameter which is a handler.*
+*Hint: As this function initializes our buttons, it has an input parameter which is a callback handler.*
 </br>
 In your button handler try using the log module to print something whenever it is called.
 We will tweak it later.
 </br>